riclarsson/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 It is unlikely that `PythonicDISORT` can be optimized to achieve the speed of `DISORT` though.
 In addition, `PythonicDISORT` currently lacks `DISORT`'s latest features, most notably its pseudo-spherical correction.
-We are open to adding new features, however, and we have added a subroutine to compute actinic fluxes to satisfy a user request.
+We are open to adding new features, however, and we added a subroutine to compute actinic fluxes to satisfy a user request.

 `PythonicDISORT` is instead designed with three goals in mind.